rkoshak/sensorReporter/README.md

 In addition logging will be published to syslog or to a log file.

 *Security advice:* make sure your sensor_reporter.yml is owned by the user `sensorReporter` and only that user has read and write permissions.
+This user is automatically created when choosing 'install service' in setup.sh.

 `sudo chown sensorReporter:nogroup sensor_reporter.yml`
 `sudo chmod 600 sensor_reporter.yml`